 - Consider adding this statement to your syllabus: Alongside the Aggie Honor Code, Texas A&M university observes proper netiquette, internet etiquette.
 Hold yourself to the same standard online as you do in everyday life.
 Remember there is another human on the receiving end of your content.
 Make yourself look good!
 This is an opportunity to put your best foot forward and grow as a professional.
 Respect other people’s time, bandwidth, and privacy, all the while giving them the respect that you would also like to receive.
 Share information that is worth someone else’s time.
 Be forgiving of other people’s mistakes, because you will make them too.

 3. Consider where you are planning to post your lectures for your students to access.
-It must be a secure location such as eCampus, a secure Google Drive, or the Zoom Cloud.
+It must be a secure location such as eCampus, Canvas, a secure Google Drive, or the Zoom Cloud.

 - When deciding whether to record your course or not, keep in mind that large lecture based courses are easy to set up in Zoom to hide student information.
 If your course is small and discussion based in Zoom, it will be impossible to hide student information.
 Lectures that have student information and faces must be carefully stored in secure areas noted below, and your students should be notified that they are being recorded.